 Additionally, at the country level, MSH has promoted e-TB Manager, a web-based tool for managing information needed by national programs.
 This tool integrates data on all aspects of TB control — including suspected patients, confirmed patients, medicines, laboratory tests, diagnosis, treatment, and outcomes — into one database for a holistic approach to TB control management.

-- At the global level, MSH is leading the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) program, which strengthens health systems to expand access to lifesaving medicines and pharmaceutical services, including those that help to prevent and treat TB.
+- At the global level, MSH led the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) program, which strengthen health systems to expand access to lifesaving medicines and pharmaceutical services, including those that help to prevent and treat TB.

 - SIAPS developed QuanTB — an electronic forecasting, quantification, and early warning tool designed to improve procurement processes, ordering, and planning for TB treatment.
-Using QuanTB acting as an early warning tool, SIAPS, working with the Bangladesh's National TB Program, was able to cancel, defer, or reallocate over 2.5 million doses of second-line TB medicines after a potential overstock was detected, saving the program nearly $900,000.
+Using QuanTB acting as an early warning tool, SIAPS, worked with Bangladesh's National TB Program, to cancel, defer, or reallocate over 2.5 million doses of second-line TB medicines after a potential overstock was detected, saving the program nearly $900,000.

-- In Ethiopia, through the HEAL TB project, MSH supports TB drug supply management.
-We have helped reduce the stock out rate from 22 percent in 2011 to less than 2 percent in 2015, and aided in the introduction of TB patient kits.
+- In Ethiopia, through the HEAL TB project, MSH supported TB drug supply management.
+We helped reduce the stock out rate from 22 percent in 2011 to less than 2 percent in 2015, and aided in the introduction of TB patient kits.